zackiles/elasticsearch-odm/README.md

 ##### sort
 Type: `Array or String`

 A list of fields to sort on.
 If multiple fields are passed then they are executed in order.
-Adding a '-' sign t the start of the field name make it sort descending.
+Adding a '-' sign to the start of the field name makes it sort descending.
 Default is ascending.

 Example: